ibm-cloud-docs/containers/cs_integrations_helm.md

 Install Helm v2 in a cluster that does not have public access.
 {: shortdesc}

 To deploy Helm charts, you must install the Helm CLI on your local machine and install the Helm server Tiller in your cluster.
 The image for Tiller is stored in the public Google Container Registry.
 To access the image during the Tiller installation, your cluster must allow public network connectivity to the public Google Container Registry.
 Classic clusters that are connected to a public VLAN and VPC clusters with subnets that are configured with a public gateway can access the image and install Tiller.
 Private clusters that are protected with a custom firewall, or clusters that do not have public network connectivity, such as classic clusters that are connected to a private VLAN only, or VPC clusters with subnets that are not configured with a public gateway, do not allow access to the Tiller image.
-Instead, you can [pull the image to your local machine, tag it, and push the image to your namespace in {{site.data.keyword.registryshort_notm}}](#private_local_tiller).
+Instead, you can [pull the image to your local machine, tag it, and push the image to your namespace in {{site.data.keyword.registrylong_notm}}](#private_local_tiller).
 Or you can [install Helm charts without using Tiller](#private_install_without_tiller).

 #### Pushing the Tiller image to your namespace in IBM Cloud Container Registry
 {: #private_local_tiller}

-You can pull the Tiller image to your local machine, push the image to your namespace in {{site.data.keyword.registryshort_notm}} and install Tiller in your private cluster by using the image in {{site.data.keyword.registryshort_notm}}.
+You can pull the Tiller image to your local machine, push the image to your namespace in {{site.data.keyword.registrylong_notm}} and install Tiller in your private cluster by using the image in {{site.data.keyword.registrylong_notm}}.
 {: shortdesc}

 If you want to install a Helm chart without using Tiller, see [Private clusters: Installing Helm charts without using Tiller](#private_install_without_tiller).